planetary-research/job-announcements/README.md

 create job announcements.
 Designed for academics, it is only necessary to authenticate with an Open Researcher and Contributor ID account ([ORCID](https://orcid.org)) to create a new job announcement.
-All branding for the website is contained in a single `.env` file, allowing it to be adapted for any discipline.
+All branding for the website is contained in a single file, allowing it to be adapted for any discipline.

 This code was developed from a fork of the [Signatories](https://github.com/planetary-research/signatories) project that was developed by the
 [Planetary Research Cooperative](https://coop.planetary.research.org).

+# Features

+* Create a job announcement effortlessly by filling out a simple form.
+* Add a job description using a graphical editor.
+* Edit an announcement later, or close the announcement when it has been filled.
+* Automatically post new job announcements to Mastodon and Bluesky.
+* Generate RSS/Atom feeds for all jobs, or for individual job categories.
+* Allow anyone with an ORCID account to post an announcement, or restrict who is allowed to post.
+* Create as many job categories as you would like.
+* All branding is placed in a single file, so there is no need to edit the code.
+* Administrator controls to ban users, delete posts, and more.

 # Dependencies